YunchiZ/ECE-GY-9183-Project/README.md

-# MLops: Info Lens 👓 - Automatic News Classification, Content Summary, True and False Identification
+# MLops: Info Lens 👓 - Automatic News Classification, Content Summary, True and Fake Identification

 ## Ⅰ.Value Proposition
 A cloud-deployed machine learning operation system that are designed for automatic and quick-response news content extraction.